 In Clifford+$\phi$ compilation, we rather aim to implement the Clifford gates using the in-module and inter-module measurements interleaved by shift automorphisms.
 For instance, a CNOT gate can be decomposed into XX and ZZ measurements followed by Pauli correction.
 In order to perform resource estimation of the benchmarked circuit, we first calculate the cost for performing CNOT for all neighbors as $\prod_{i:{\rm odd}} {\rm CNOT}_{i, i+1} \prod_{i:{\rm even}} {\rm CNOT}_{i, i+1}$, whose results are shown in \cref{tab:gate-resource-gross-inplace}.
-For the in-place Pauli rotation, we assume the scheme using $M=5$ physical rotations, and fix the number of iteration as 30 as in the case for surface code.
-However, unlike the surface code, the logical support provided in Ref.~\cite{yoder2025tour} does not allow us to implement all multi-Z rotations mediated by Z check ancilla qubits; instead, we must use X check ancilla qubit.
+For the in-place Pauli rotation, we assume the scheme uses $M=5$ physical rotations, and fix the number of iterations to 30, as in the surface-code case.
+However, unlike the surface code, the logical support provided in Ref.~\cite{yoder2025tour} does not allow us to implement all multi-Z rotations mediated by Z-check ancilla qubits; instead, we must use X-check ancilla qubits.
 This forces us to switch the basis between X and Z, and hence imposes 2 additional physical CNOT layers.
 Since the number of timesteps is 8 for a single round of syndrome extraction, we need 10 timesteps when we introduce physical rotation gates.

 The number of active physical qubits is provided as